Budget and Federal Debt

 How does federal debt affect the federal budget?
 View details

 Spending on net interestPrimarily interest on debt held by the public.
 In addition to interest on debt held by the public, the government also earns some interest from various sources and pays interest for purposes other than borrowing from the public.
 These amounts are only a small portion of net interest and, taken together, slightly reduce its total. as a percentage of federal spending has fluctuated over time, peaking in the late 1940s and in the mid 1990s.
-In the past, interest payments contributed to deficits and helped fuel a rising debt burden.
+In the past, interest payments contributed to deficits and helped fuel rising debt levels.
 Rising debt, in turn, raised interest costs in the budget, and the federal government increased debt held by the public to finance these interest payments.
 This has been called the "vicious cycle."

 Today's relatively lower interest rates have lessened the pressure debt service places on the budget, despite the recent increase in the debt held by the public.
 However, interest rates are expected to increase as the economy recovers, resulting in increasing pressure on the budget.

-Source: Office of Management and Budget.
+Source: GAO analysis of data from the Office of Management and Budget.

 What are the different measures of federal interest?
 View details